Themis-Sword/themis-sword-blog.github.com/source/_posts/2015-04-27-i-am-a-nerd-slash-weirdo-slash-crackpot.markdown

 I am a QiPa cuz I am too alone to attend "unnecessary" social or other activities.
 However, I am kind of eager to be understood and admitted.

 I am a QiPa cuz I am only interested in American Justice related TV series and enough aware of their fictionality.
-However, I am hooked in such ethreal Justice, human right and happy ends.
+However, I am hooked in such ethereal Justice, human right and happy ends.

 I am a QiPa cuz I read a lot including fictional, non-fictional, scientific, technical, even Philosophical and Chinese medical.
 However, I could not make myself a thing nor be unconventional.